d4vidlinux/encrypted-password-manager/README.md

 Test using `python3 -m tkinter`.

 The `main.py` is the init programm.
 Don't exclude or move the function files: `guifunctions.py` or `sqlfunctions.py`.

+This project is intended for educational and personal use only.
+Although it uses encryption, it has not been professionally audited and should not be considered production-ready.

+If an attacker gains access to your computer, they may obtain both the encrypted database and the key file.
+For this reason, this tool should not be used to store highly sensitive information.